Stochastic quantum gauge theories

 Importance of SPDEs

 Singular SPDEs appear widely in the study of dynamics with randomness and have seen revolutionary progress in the past decade.
-By developing new rough analytic methods applicable to QGTs, the proposal will push the frontiers of rough analysis, in particular:
+By developing new rough analytic methods applicable to QGTs, the proposal will push the frontiers of rough analysis, particularly by:

 • Studying discrete approximations of SPDEs